Ryan McVay/Photodisc/Getty Images

 White canvas shoes are a classic look that can be ruined by the appearance of yellowed stains.
-Yellowing occurs easily and may be caused by dirt, sweat, or bleach and harsh cleaning chemicals.
-Keep the yellow stains at bay with regular cleaning and a few easy laundering tips.
+Yellowing occurs easily and may be caused by dirt, sweat, bleach or harsh cleaning chemicals.
+Keep yellow stains at bay with regular cleaning and a few easy laundering tips.

 Remove the laces and wash them separately from your shoes in the washer and dryer.
 Throw them into a pillowcase and tie the case shut before washing to keep them together and tangle-free.

 Fill a sink with lukewarm water, adding half a tablespoon of detergent to the running water to create suds.
 Dip a toothbrush into the soapy water and use it to scrub any heavily stained areas.
 Also, scrub dirt off of the soles.